shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 Now, we can make a transaction of 0.03 lamports (an arbitrary amount) and send those to the admin account.

-> Note: Transactions are atomic, if something fails the whole transaction will be reverted.
+> Note: Transactions are atomic, if program fails the whole transaction will be reverted.

 Now, we can check the given instruction data.
 When we check the end time, it shouldn't be less than the start time and the start time shouldn't be less than the current time.
 We can get the current `unix_timestamp` by using `Clock::get()?.unix_timestamp`.
 We will return an `InvalidStartOrEndTime` error in case of failure.